PhysicsSolver/PhysicsSolver/README.md

 pip install -r requirements.txt

 ## Citation

-If you find this repo useful, please cite our paper.

 ```
 @misc{zhu2025physicssolvertransformerenhancedphysicsinformedneural,
       title={PhysicsSolver: Transformer-Enhanced Physics-Informed Neural Networks for Forward and Forecasting Problems in Partial Differential Equations},